sonic-net/SONiC/doc/mgmt/SONiC Management Framework Show Techsupport HLD.md

  Execution in the SONiC Management Framework docker of the "show tech-support" CLI command or the equivalent REST/gNOI invocation causes the corresponding "actioner" script to be run from the context of the Management Framework docker.
 This script invokes the REST API generated from the "show tech-support" Yang definition.
 The corresponding API handler function, registered as a SONiC D-Bus client, initiates an asynchronous D-Bus host query and relays the response, containing the location of a "techsupport bundle" file if execution is successful, back to the Management Framework interface (CLI, REST, or gNOI) from which the request was received.
 (In the event of an error, it instead returns the error message received from the "show techsupport" servlet running within the context of the server process for the SONiC D-Bus host services object.)

 ## 10.3 Host Context
 Within the SONiC host context, execution of the "show techsupport" command is initiated when the SONiC D-Bus host facility dispatches a request received from the Management Framework docker by invoking a script (servlet) registered with the SONiC D-Bus host server for handling of the "show techsupport" command.
 This servlet invokes the "generate_dump" Bash script, spawning a process that collects a "bundle" of items providing diagnostic information for processes running on the switch, packs the collected information into a compressed .tar file, and returns the location of the resulting file to the "show techsupport" D-Bus servlet script on successful completion.
 (In the event of an error, it instead returns an error message describing the error.)
-The servlet, via the SONiC host services D-Bus server, then sends the resulting RPC response back to the "show techsupport" client in the SONiC Management Framework docker via the SONiC D-Bus RPC infrastructure.
+The servlet, via the SONiC host services D-Bus server, then sends the resulting RPC response back to the "show techsupport" client in the SONiC Management Framework docker via the SONic D-Bus RPC infrastructure.